-The quality of decision making depends on the allocation of adequate human, financial and material resources to each judicial system as well as the maintenance of financial security for each judge within that system (CCJE, Opinion No 11(2008), Recommendation (b)).
+The quality of decision making depends on the allocation of adequate human, financial and material resources to each judicial system as well as the maintenance of financial security for each judge within that system7.

 The concept of judicial remuneration should encompass all social benefits, including pension.
 Automatic adjustment mechanisms that align judicial remuneration with inflation and market conditions, like indexation of salaries, are necessary.
 Other factors may include previous experience, seniority or length of service, where applicable, special responsibilities, travelling time and number of vacation days.
-All of these may be taken into consideration when calculating remuneration (ENCJ, Attractiveness of the Judicial Career, Report 2023-2024, §20).
+All of these may be taken into consideration when calculating remuneration8.